UnUniFi/moderators/qa.md

    6. Special cases list: https://docs.google.com/spreadsheets/d/1oADwX-g2my34MF9CUr9ATTaQzcIrRk-azqG3ljqfing/view
    7. 25th May NFT "not qualified" list: https://docs.google.com/spreadsheets/d/1_XHDIem-vtpFVz7zAHCmO24M8V2KUJzk4PZT4arhjAo/edit?usp=sharing

+## Q. I did not receive an airdrop, and I checked my balances correctly against the Final List and did not have a GUU balance, am I out of luck?

+A. Yes, we are sorry but the testnet airdrop period has concluded.
+There is nothing that can be done if you did not qualify in time.
+We will not be making any changes or exceptions to the testnet airdrop status.
+Instead, we highly encourage you to participate in our other incentives to receive token airdrops such as participating in the Community Program or the Moderator Program.

-## Q. Am I eligible for commemoration NFT?
+## Q. Am I eligible for the Commemoration NFT?

 A.The ppl whose name is on these list have received NFT.
   1. 25th May NFT qualified list: https://docs.google.com/spreadsheets/d/1RwtpBJI3aVKNk59ZkFa50tal9Ou9JvFpTz881uMeT0g/edit#gid=2048051085
   2. New_Qualified_NFT_airdrop_list: https://docs.google.com/spreadsheets/d/1870JjKoe9a1hzeLSfEUSB3fFXBfUrvqHE2NnCQ6wU00/edit#gid=2125017951

-## Q. How can I check NFT in my wallet?
+## Q. How can I check the NFT in my wallet?

 A. Follow the guide below.
    1. Open your wallet Dapp browser